 Let us assume you have constructed a mechanical device to perform some function.
-If that function is interfered with, there is an important sense in which the loss is to you and not The device has that function because you gave it to the device. a function in view of some goal of your own.
+If that function is interfered with, there is an important sense in which the loss is to you and not to the device.
+The device has that function because you gave it a function in view of some goal of your own.
 The interference with the function is a loss to you because the device no longer serves to achieve your goal.
 Is it a loss to the device?
 In some respects, perhaps it is.
-But it is not a loss to the device in the sense of the device's being deprived of a pursuit of an end it gave itself.
-The device's end, that is, its function, is given it by something else in view of ends the other thing has given itself.
+But it is not a loss to the device's end, that is, its function, is given it by something else in view of ends the other thing has given itself.
 The nonfree beings in nature are exactly like the device in this example, with one difference.
 The device is given ends by a being who does not get its ends from anywhere else but itself.
-Things in nature are given their ends by beings that do not give themselves their own ends but are themselves given their ends by other beings (I abstract for the sake of argument from the issue of divine creation).
+Things in nature are given their ends by beings that do not give themselves their own ends but are themselves given their ends by other beings (\I abstract for the sake of argument from the issue of divine creation).
 Endowing a natural being with ends is, in effect, nature's means of using that being to achieve nature's ends.
 This is not a back-door argument for design in nature.
 I am simply pointing out that when one thing is given its ends by another, the first thing is serving the ends of the second.